kaikue/Oceania/README.md

 	- Block breaking animation
 	- Kelp border (or no borders at all?)
 	- Make dirt tiles a bit wider so corners don't look weird
-- Tooltips
+- Tooltip rendering
-	- Load from items/block json
+- Make ItemStack take in info from World.items (test by replacing player's starter items)

 NEEDED FEATURES
 --